Key-value Parser

 Key/value pairs representing mapped log field names and types.
 This is used to coerce log fields from strings into their proper types.
 The available types are listed in the Types list below.

-Timestamp coercions need to be prefaced with timestamp|
+Timestamp coercions need to be prefaced with timestamp|, for example

-.
+"timestamp|%F".
 Timestamp specifiers can use either of the following:

 - One of the built-in-formats listed in the Timestamp Formats table below.